-A stochastic SEIR simulation provides a more sophisticated and realistic framework to integrate infection dynamics in different compartments as continuous-time Markov chains \citep{allen2008introduction,andersson2012stochastic,allen2017primer}.
-To conduct these simulations, we implement an \texttt{R} package, \texttt{SimInf} \citep{SimInf2019}, in which the simulation results are obtained by the Gillespie stochastic algorithm \citep{Gillespie1977}.
-Stochastic SEIR simulations are computationally more demanding.
-For example, it takes more than 10 minutes to produce one simulation result for one country under a given parameter setting.
-It is computationally infeasible to perform simulations for all the possible combinations of the parameters; therefore, an emulator is constructed as an efficient surrogate to the actual simulation.
+Conducting stochastic simulations based on SEIR is computationally intensive, therefore emulators are developed as a faster surrogate to the actual stochastic simulations.
 In this study, we consider the \texttt{hetGP} emulator, which is built based on the simulations generated using a 60-run LHD for parameter settings with 20 equal-spaced time steps in $x$, which leads to the total sample size of $m=1200$.
 For each parameter-input setting, 50 replicates are simulated, i.e., $a=50$, so the total sample size of this computer experiment is $N=ma=60,000$.
 Based on this emulator, it takes less than two seconds to emulate the result for an untried parameter setting, which is significantly faster than the actual stochastic simulation.